minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 like rallying and advertising are priced differently @stratmann-2009.
 Similarly, contribution limits imposed on certain US states cap the contribution amount candidates may receive @Weschle_2022c[p.~25], and candidates from states with larger governments receive more contributions on average @stratmann-2005[p.148]
 @bronars-lott-1997.
-Factors which depend on the nature of the election also influence the level of contributions, since expected competitiveness of the election outcome also changes the average contribution amounts, i.e. incumbents#footnote("A current office holder seeking re-election.") who expect their position to be threatened will be incentivised to gather more donations @Weschle_2022c[p.~8], @stratmann-2017[p.~25].
+Factors which depend on the nature of the election also influence the level of contributions, since expected competitiveness of the election outcome also changes the average contribution amounts, i.e. incumbents#footnote("A current office holder seeking re-election.") who expect their position to be threatened will be incentivised to gather more donations#footnote("Donations and contributions are used synonymously in this paper.") @Weschle_2022c[p.~8], @stratmann-2017[p.~25].
 The partisan lean of a state also determines which candidates are up for race @stratmann-2017[p.~9].
 PAC contributions in particular depend on the incumbency status of the candidate, since incumbents receive more contribution on average @Selling2023
 @fouirnaies2014financial.
-When academic papers such as that of @Weschle_2022c include factors such as those listed above, increased campaign spending does relate to higher vote shares for representatives.
+When academic papers like @Weschle_2022a examine factors such as those mentioned above, they find that increased campaign spending is associated with higher vote shares for representatives.

 == Campaign Contributions and Representatives' Voting Decisions.

 When it comes to the relationship between campaign contributions from special interests and representative's voting decisions in that interest's favor, many researchers see a correlation.
-Yet, the deduction of what that means for the relationship between campaign contributions and votes is difficult to make.Do incumbents cater to wishes of special interest groups, because of their contribution or do they get contribution because their views coincide with the special interests groups @stratmann-2005[p.~143] @KauKeenanRubin[p.~275] Similarly, it is difficult to distinguish between two possible explanations for donations to politicians: either donors merely sympathise with and support politicians who share their views, or donations actually influence the politicians' decisions (i.e., donations actually buy votes) @bronars-lott-1997 @chappell[p.83].//  Moreover, even if interest groups fund lawmakers who support them regardless, a significant relationship between money and votes does not prove that money influences politics.
+Yet, the deduction of what that means for the relationship between campaign contributions and votes is difficult to make.
+Do incumbents cater to wishes of special interest groups, because of their contribution or do they get contribution because their views coincide with the special interests groups @stratmann-2005[p.~143] @KauKeenanRubin[p.~275]?
+Similarly, it is difficult to distinguish between two possible explanations for donations to politicians: either donors merely sympathise with and support politicians who share their views, or donations actually influence the politicians' decisions (i.e., donations actually buy votes) @bronars-lott-1997 @chappell[p.83].//  Moreover, even if interest groups fund lawmakers who support them regardless, a significant relationship between money and votes does not prove that money influences politics.
 Situations like these leave room for simultaneous equation bias @stratmann-2002 @burris2001two @chappell.

 To overcome these challenges, causality must be established.
-Yet determining causality when there is a positive association between donations and roll call votes is one of the most challenging issues in the literature on campaign finance.
+Yet determining causality when there is a positive association between donations and roll-call votes is one of the most challenging issues in the literature on campaign finance.
 The idea that money may be exchanged for votes is contested by two competing causal theories.
 Firstly, donors often provide to organisations and individuals that are inclined to support their policy ideas @burris2001two.
-Secondly, it is possible that donations function more as incentives for previous roll call votes than as catalysts for more voting @stratmann-1991.
+Secondly, it is possible that donations function more as rewards or punishments for previous roll-call votes than as catalysts for more voting @stratmann-1991.
 In the first case, the ideology of the lawmaker acts as a confusing factor, making the link between money and votes fictitious.
 The second situation involves the concept of reverse causality @Selling2023 @stratmann-2017.

-Given the importance of determining causal relationships for money in politics, several researchers have tried to identify such a relationship between voting and contributions and have not found effects, such as Bronars & Lott, which analysed how the voting behavior of politicians changed when they did not stand for re-election.
+Given the importance of determining causal relationships for money in politics, several researchers have tried to identify such a relationship between voting and contributions and have not found effects, such as #cite(<bronars-lott-1997>, form: "prose"), who analysed how the voting behavior of politicians changed when they did not stand for re-election.
 Ideally, politicians should represent their ideology, even without facing threat of re-election, yet if their vote is 'bought' then their